Seahawks what they said: Russell Wilson on ‘dad mode,’ Brian Schottenheimer on third-and-long

 Tyler Lockett has to get used to more attention

-Lockett had just two targets in the game, and none before the third quarter, in what was his first game considered as the team’s No.1 receiver in the wake of the retirement of Doug Baldwin.
+Lockett had just two targets in the game, and none before the third quarter, in what was his first game considered as the team’s No. 1 receiver in the wake of the retirement of Doug Baldwin.

 Lockett said later he got double-teamed more than any time since his college days.